sleepsonrockss/Data-Science/README.md

 # Data Science with Python

-A hands-on data science project repository built by following the Data Science from Free Code Camp
+A hands-on data science project repository built by following the Data Science from FreeCodeCamp

 ## 📚 What's Covered